 The Bazaar Anatolia was a little rough straight out of the package, and after two washes, we found a couple of loose threads.
 That being said, everything remained intact.
 Being thicker than your average Turkish towel, this one takes a little longer to dry, though still less time than your average bath towel.
 Overall this is a great option if you're looking for one towel to do it all.

 Most of the thinner towels in our review are very absorbent but still can't absorb as much water as thicker options due to their lightweight.
 If you have thick hair, it is worth bringing two of these to the bathroom.
 Thinner towels also tend to have smaller tassels, which makes the overall look slightly less appealing, depending on your preferences.
 Still, the Cacala is well-made, and the tassels are very nicely twisted.
-This towel does not provide much warmth, but if you are looking for a lightweight option to take with you to a warm beach, look no further.
+This towel does not provide much warmth, but if you are looking for a lightweight option to take to a warm beach, look no further.

 The Bosphorus Set of 6 Turkish Cotton Hammam Towels includes four lightweight and highly absorbent face, hand, or dish towels.
 This is a great collection to have around the house.
 Use them to hand dry dishes, wash your face, or wrap up your baby after a bath.
 They are larger than your average dish towel and thus more versatile.
 You can even use them as table runners to spice up your centerpiece.
 Since this is a set of four, the value per towel is high.
 They came out of the package a little stiff and scratchy but softened up after just one wash.

 The Bosphorus Hand Towels are high quality and come in various patterns; however, the color options are quite limited.
 There are nine different colors and three different patterns, but only one of those is not a neutral palette.
-This won't bother anyone who prefers neutral colors, but we wouldn't mind seeing a little more variety.
-Since most of the color options are lighter and the patterns are relatively tame, stains are also quite noticeable.
+This won't bother anyone who prefers neutral colors, but we wouldn't mind seeing more variety.
+Since most color options are lighter and the patterns are relatively tame, stains are also quite noticeable.
 Still, this set is great for a household looking for something a little more versatile than your average dish towel.

 The Realgrandbazaar Pestemal Turkish Towel is a fast-drying cotton Turkish towel.
 The traditional pattern and plethora of color options are sure to please, and the thin cotton dries very quickly.
-This towel is a little stiffer and a little smaller than the others in our test suite, which may not sound like a desirable trait, but it's great for wrapping up curly hair.
+This towel is a bit stiffer and smaller than the others in our test suite, which may not sound like a desirable trait, but it's great for wrapping up curly hair.
 A well-known fact among the curly-haired community is that finely woven cotton helps reduce frizz.
 The stiffness and slightly smaller size of this towel help it stay put until your hair is set and dry.

 While the stiffness provides some additional support for hair care purposes, it isn't the most comfortable when used as a towel.
 The Realgrandbazaar is lightweight, and, like many of the towels in our test suite, it suffers the same negative consequences.
 It is not particularly warm when used as a blanket and struggles to absorb large amounts of water without becoming completely soaked.
-But, if you have big beautiful curly locks that need a little extra support while they dry, then this is a great pick for you.
+But if you have big beautiful curly locks that need extra support while they dry, this is a great pick for you.

 The Bay Laurel Turkish Towel with Travel Bag towel is ready for your next adventure because it comes with a useful carry bag.
-It offers super fun colors (both neutral and loud), most of them two-toned, and the bag is just as pretty.
+It offers super fun colors (both neutral and loud), most are two-toned, and the bag is just as pretty.
 As far as aesthetics, these towels are super cute, offering enough options for everyone to find something that tickles their fancy.
 The towel soaks up liquid and dries quickly and, once dry, can be packed away neatly in its carry bag.

 Why You Should Trust Us

 Our testing process begins with research — lots of it.
-We took the time to research what makes a Turkish Towel better than your average bath towel, as well as read through scores of personal accounts online.
+We took the time to research what makes a Turkish towel better than your average bath towel, as well as read through scores of personal accounts online.
 Once our research was complete and our test suite determined, we started testing.
 We knew that these long-fibered cotton towels become softer with use, so we were sure to use, abuse, wash, and rewash each one multiple times.
 They accompanied us from dry, aired Colorado to the wet and rocky lake beaches of West Virginia.
 We had multiple testers pat themselves down, wrap their hair up, and nap on top of these towels.
 A few were even thick enough to use as light blankets.
 All the while, we paid close attention to our key metrics: absorbency, drying rate, comfort, versatility, and aesthetics.

 Analysis and Test Results